Pinterest Pixel

 CTR Formula in Excel

-Calculating CTR in Excel is an essential skill I’ve found incredibly useful for gauging ad performance.
-The core formula for CTR is simply the total number of clicks divided by the total number of impressions, usually multiplied by 100 to convert the ratio into a percentage.
-This basic calculation is entered as =(Clicks/Impressions)*100, gives you the CTR as a percentage.
+Calculating CTR in Excel is a key skill that is useful for gauging ad performance.
+The formula for CTR is the total number of clicks divided by the total number of impressions, usually multiplied by 100.

 CTR Formula in Excel